Scouting in South East England: Hampshire

 There are a number of camp sites in Hampshire that are owned or open to Scouts from across the country.
 Notable centres include Ferny Crofts in the New Forest, the Scout centre for Hampshire Scouts and also acts as the Scout County's headquarters, Lyon's Copse in Shedfield which serves the districts in the South East of Hampshire and Runway's End in Farnborough which is run by Hampshire County Council in partnership with Blackwater Valley Scouts and Rushmoor Borough Council.
-Other sites include Cranbury Park, part of the estate of the same name and run by Chandler's Ford Scout district; Cricket Camp, located within River Hamble Country Park and run by Itchen South Scout district; Harry's Island in Burley, the New Forest, which is run by New Forest West Scout district; Pinsent Scout Campsite in Winchester and run by Winchester Scout district and Wilverley Campsite which is in the New Forest and run by Southampton City Scout district.
+Other sites include Cranbury Park, part of the estate of the same name and run by Chandler's Ford Scout district; Cricket Camp, located within River Hamble Country Park and run by Itchen Scout district; Harry's Island in Burley, the New Forest, which is run by New Forest West Scout district; Pinsent Scout Campsite in Winchester and run by Winchester Scout district and Wilverley Campsite which is in the New Forest and run by Southampton City Scout district.
 The Girlguiding owned and run Foxlease Training and Activity Centre in Lyndhurst, New Forest and Sandy Acres Campsite in Shedfield, run by Girlguiding Hampshire East are also available for Scouts to use.